Methodology

 Archive rewrite

-This is the stage that doesn't reverse.
-The catalog gets reread through the new lens.
+The catalog gets re-read through the new lens.
 Songs that felt raw start feeling calculated.
-Lyrics that felt personal start feeling like a script.
+Lyrics that felt personal start reading like a script.
 Old interviews look different.
 The sincerity looks performed.
 The authenticity looks like a strategy.
 The audience isn't just rejecting new work.
 They're revising their relationship with everything that came before.
-Diddy's catalog in 2024.
-Ye's albums after the spiral deepened.
-The music didn't change.
-The permission to enjoy it did.
+This stage doesn't reverse.
+The permission to enjoy the old work has been revoked.
+The work didn't change.
+The context did.
+And context is permanent.

 5